 Buying with SimpleShowing

-In terms of support, the main difference is that SimpleShowing doesn't step in until you've done your research and picked out a few homes to tour.
+In terms of support, SimpleShowing realtors don't step in until you've already done your research and picked out a few homes to tour.
 From that point on, they'll walk you through your purchase just like any other full-service realtor.

 The biggest advantage to buying with SimpleShowing is the potential to earn a commission rebate.
 Buyers who qualify will receive a maximum of half of their agent's commission, up to 1.5% of the sale price.